joegaudet/joegaudet.github.io/_posts/2013-07-19-fast-clicks-with-angular-js.markdown

 At Learndot we've been building with AngularJS for about a month.
 Our first project was porting the 'Learner experience' from our existing SproutCore project and bringing it to Angular.
 This will be my first of a few posts detailing some interesting fun bits we've put together while playing with it.

-One of the short comings to building a native feel web app in iOS is the ~300ms delay on click handlers.
+One of the shortcomings to building a native feel web app in iOS is the ~300ms delay on click handlers.
 This delay is due to the browser waiting for a second tap to fire a double click event.

 {% highlight html %}
 	<button onclick="someClickFunction()">An Button</button>
 {% endhighlight %}

-In most cases this feature is more of a bug than anything, creating a sluggish user experience.
-Combined with the iOS tap hight and html buttons really won't cut the mustard.
+In most cases this feature is more of a bug than anything, creating a sluggish user experience - combined with the webkit tap highlight effect and html buttons really won't cut the mustard.

 Google has written a really great article about [implementing fast buttons](https://developers.google.com/mobile/articles/fast_buttons).